Cleveland Clinic logo

 Pregnancy Constipation

-Constipation is a common, unpleasant part of pregnancy.
+Constipation is a common, often unpleasant part of pregnancy.
 But there are simple, straightforward lifestyle changes you can make to get relief.
 Your healthcare provider can recommend medications that may help, too.
-Usually, your symptoms will resolve after you have your baby.
+Usually, your symptoms get better after you have your baby.

 Overview